The Berlin WelcomeCard by visitBerlin The official tourist ticket

 - Ticket – travel freely on buses, trains and trams in Berlin

 - Order conveniently online and print it out at home or have it sent to you

 - Online-Ticket can be used immediately in Berlin – no advance booking restrictions

-- Rebates of up to 50% at around 200 attractions and sights
+- Discounts of up to 50% at many attractions and sights

-- Family friendly – children travel free when accompanied by an adult
+- Family friendly – 3 children up to 14 years old travel free when accompanied by an adult

 Use and Validity